Exploring Vancouver during summer? Why not time your visit with the city’s famous Celebration of Light Festival? Here’s everything you need to know.

 In addition to its stunning landscape, Vancouver is home to many attractions, including Capilano Suspension Bridge Park, Stanley Park and Grouse Mountain.
 Of course, if you’re also keen to explore further afield, there are plenty of things in easy reach.
 Many people choose to spend a weekend in Whistler, sample wine in the Okanagan Valley, or journey through the Canadian Rockies via Train.

 Thinking of planning your trip?
-Our Canada Travel Experts will be happy to help find the right dates and routes for you.
+Our Canada travel experts will be happy to help find the right dates and routes for you.